MaddieM4/python-djdns/README.md

 $ dig @localhost dot-bit.bit
 ```

-This automatically downloads and uses djdns-hype-flat as the source data.
+This automatically downloads and uses [djdns-hype-flat][dhf] as the source data.
 DJDNS production installations will serve based on whatever is in /var/dns/data, so it's easy to use a different page repo if you want.

 ## Updating DJDNS